HomeHow To GuidesLawn CareHow To Smooth a Bumpy Lawn

 Grass Seed | Best Home Gear” – Raking New Grass Seed

 After the topsoil is in place, use a lawn leveling rake to go over it, break up any clumps, or remove chunks of rock.
-Try to get it as close to even as possible, employing a level if necessary to more minor spots.
+Try to get it as close to even as possible, employing a level to more minor spots if necessary.

 Step 6: Reseed Lawn – As Necessary